trashvin/python-gamedev-2021/README.md

   An introduction on the basics of PyGame and how to get started.
 In this section you will learn other tools to begin your game creation journey.
 - #### Day 4 : Object movements and event handling

-  Learn the basics of moving objects on the game screen as well as handling inputs from the user via mouse and keyboard.
+  Learn the basics of moving objects on the game screen as well as handling inputs from the user via the mouse and the keyboard.
 - #### Day 5 : Understanding basic game essentials

   Learn the concepts of collision detection and game architecture.